mialso/somebutton/STORY.md

 #### The story of Some Button

-> dedicated to all, who ever created their own Button. or is going to :)
+> dedicated to all, who ever created their own Button.
+Or is going to :)

-once upon a time a great idea came up to mind.
-What if i do some button web page? it will be very intersting and funny and many users will be happy:)
+Once upon a time a great idea came up to my mind.
+What if i created some button web page?
+It seems to be very intersting and funny  - many users are to be entertained:)

-and the SomeButton page was created
+And the SomeButton page appeared!

-users should open console, press button and see how data arrives back.
+Users should open console, press button and see how data arrives back.
 Pretty awesome

-however users met a bug, if they press button many times before first data ready, unexpectedly additional data requests dispatched
+However users met a bug: if they press button many times before first data ready, unexpectedly additional data requests dispatched

-i fixed a bug and everyone became happy...
+I fixed a bug and everyone became happy...

-however many users complained about they should open console to see the data.
+However many users complained about they should open console to see the data.
 So the decision was made to implement new feature: render data to UI without console.

-once iphone with AppStore was released, i decided that "page" is not good name, and the SomeButton page should grow, to be proudly named the "application" - abbreviated as SPA - SingleSomeButton Page Application.
-Also there was a plan to create new feature - "AwesomeButton" so i added some utils to help me create new features fast.
+Once an iphone along with AppStore has released, i decided that the "page" is not a proper name - the SomeButton page should grow - to be proudly named the "application"!
+Abbreviated as SPA - the SingleSomeButton Page Application.
+Also the plan is to create a new feature - "AwesomeButton".
+So i implemented the "utils" to help me create new features fast.

-after i refactored SomeButton from page to application, a bright idea came up to mind (again):
+After a refactoring of SomeButton from page to the application, a bright idea came up to my mind (again):

-What if i will help many other users to create their own PrettyButton and GreatButton applications?
+What if i could help many other users to create their own PrettyButton and GreatButton applications?

-to be honest, my SomeButtom app already lost popularity because of many third party applications like SearchButton, SocialButton, SoftButton etc were released.
-It is worth to mention that after SoftButton was bought by MicroButton, combined to one app - it became one of market most popular apps...
+To be honest, the SomeButtom app already lost popularity because of many third party applications like SearchButton, SocialButton, SoftButton etc were released.
+It is worth mentioning that after SoftButton had been bought by MicroButton, combined to one app - it became one of market most popular apps...

-and i created a lib... hmmm.. stop - not a lib - the Framework!
+And i created a lib... hmmm.. actually - not a lib - the Framework!
 To be free available for everyone to create any Button they like.